technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 |----|--------|----|-------|-----------|------|
 |featureType|no|String||If given, the query will be sent with this featureType instead of the one configured for the service itself.
 Only usable if the layer was defined in the **[services.json](../Global-Config/services.json.md)**.|false|
 |length|no|Number|3|The query is triggered when the length of the input is at least as long as this parameter.|false|

 ***

-## Datatypes.Explanations {data-toc-label='Explanations'}

-Can contain an array with explanations of the coordinate reference systems from which a list is created.

-***